TGoldsack1/biolaysumm/index.md

 All task data is provided via the competition CodaBench page under the "Files" tab.

 #### Test set reference data
 Now that the competition has concluded, we have made the test data (including reference lay summaries) publically available to enable further research on the task of Lay Summarization.
-The access via [this repository](https://github.com/TGoldsack1/Corpora_for_Lay_Summarisation).
+It can be accessed via [this repository](https://github.com/TGoldsack1/Corpora_for_Lay_Summarisation).

 ### Evaluation
 {: #eval}